Table of Contents

 Type 1 and Type 2 Hypervisors have one key difference.
 One runs bare-metal (the former), the other runs on an existing operating system (the latter).
 Type 1 has less overhead than type 2 which is why most prefer type 1 if possible.

 It is pretty interesting stuff as one can do things in it that you normally cannot do on real hardware.
-Like encountered an old game that wants you to beat it in one seating but your wife is calling you to do the dishes?
-Well with a virtual machine you can (Lol)!
+Like encountered an old game that wants you to beat it in one seating but you have to go and do something more important, then you can just suspend the virtual machine and continue where you left off later.

 Since I use Linux most of the time, I have the VMWare Workstation 16 license and it costs a significant money.
 Thankfully I already have an existing Windows Pro license bound on my Microsoft account so I use that exclusively in a Virtual Machine but imagine the cost.
 Where 1 VMWare Workstation 16 license is 200$ and Windows 10 Pro is 200$ as well.
 You roughly spend 400$ just to get to the virtualization. gig.